kognise/obsidian-aviation/FAR/Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md

 \(a\) The remote pilot in command, the person manipulating the flight controls of the small unmanned aircraft system, and the visual observer must maintain effective communication with each other at all times.

-\(b\) The remote pilot in command must ensure that the visual observer is able to see the unmanned aircraft in the manner specified in §107.31.
+\(b\) The remote pilot in command must ensure that the visual observer is able to see the unmanned aircraft in the manner specified in [[Volume 2/F Air traffic and general operating rules/0107 Small unmanned aircraft systems.md#§107.31   Visual line of sight aircraft operation.|§107.31]].

 \(c\) The remote pilot in command, the person manipulating the flight controls of the small unmanned aircraft system, and the visual observer must coordinate to do the following: